savagrujic/BlogFirebaseFullstackApp/README.md

-BlogFirebaseFullstackApp
-BlogFirebaseFullstackApp is a full-stack blogging platform built using React and Firebase.
+BlogFirebase is a full-stack blogging platform built using React and Firebase.
 It allows users to create, edit, and delete blog posts while providing a secure authentication system.
 The app is designed for real-time data updates and scalability.

 🔥 Features
 ✅ User Authentication